taurus-org/taurus/doc/source/users/scan.rst

 .. note:: The synchronization of movement and acquisition can be done via hardware or via software.
 Currently Sardana only provides an interface for software-synchronized continuous scans.
-An API abstracting the specificities of hardware-synchronized systems has not been yet implemented, and therefore it cannot be supported by Sardana yet.
+An API abstracting the specificities of hardware-synchronized systems is being implemented too but it is not yet available for production.

 The (software-synchronized) continuous scans introduce some constraints and issues that should be considered.